ShenQingchuan/vue-vine-ppt/pages/page-6.md

 and we're easy to integrate with existing toolchain and leverage superpower from VSCode.

+[click]
 a `.vine.ts` file could be treated as two parts:
 The yellow parts are functions that returning `vine` template strings.

+[click]
 The green part is the rest of the code, which're normal TS statements.

+[click]

+Due to the limitation of time, we won't expand more details of Vine's usage today.

+If you're interested, please read our documentation to get more details.

 [Page cost: 1.5 min]
 -->